tarraneh/tarraneh.github.io/about.md

 <p><img src="images/profilepic.jpg" align="left"></p>

-I am a graduate student at the Harvard-Smithsonian Center for Astrophysics.
-My research focuses on transient phenomena, from tidal disruption events to fast radio bursts and superluminous supernovae.
-I'm particularly interested in the properties of these events in the radio regime.
+I am a graduate student at the Harvard-Smithsonian Center for Astrophysics where I work with the <a href="https://www.transients.science/">Berger Cosmic Transients Lab</a>.
+My research focuses on time-domain astronomy, from tidal disruption events to fast radio bursts and superluminous supernovae, with a particular emphasis on the radio properties these events.
 In the past, I worked as part of the [Long Wavelength Array](http://www.phys.unm.edu/~lwa/index.html) collaboration based out of the University of New Mexico.

-Though I'm east-coast bound for the time being, I'm a desert dweller at heart, hailing from the enchanted mountains of Northern New Mexico.
+Though I'm East coast bound for the time being, I'm a desert dweller at heart, hailing from the enchanted mountains of Northern New Mexico.

 ## Contact Me